Johannes Ciconia

 Johannes Ciconia (c.
-1370 – between 10 June and 13 July 1412) was an important Flemish composer and music theorist of trecento music during the late Medieval era.
-He was born in Liège, but worked most of his adult life in Italy, particularly in the service of the papal chapels in Rome and later and most importantly at Padua Cathedral.
+1370 – between 10 June and 13 July 1412) was an important Franco-Flemish composer and music theorist of trecento music during the late Medieval era.
+He was born in Liège, but worked most of his adult life in Italy, first in the papal entourage in Rome and later and most importantly at Padua Cathedral.

 Life

 He was the son of a priest (also named Johannes Ciconia) and a woman of high social standing.
 Since at least three other men around Liège had that name as well, this has created biographical confusion, first solved by David Fallows in 1975.
 A Johannes Ciconia, probably the composer's father, worked in Avignon in 1350 as a clerk for the wife of Pope Clement VI's nephew.
 Another Johannes Ciconia is recorded in Liège in 1385 as a duodenus, generally identifying a person of young age; scholars agree that this is the composer himself.

-Papal records suggest that Ciconia was in the service of Pope Boniface IX in Rome in 1391.
-His whereabouts between the early 1390s and 1401 are unknown.
-From 1401 until his death in 1412, he was connected to the cathedral of Padua in some capacity.
+Papal records suggest that Ciconia was in the service of Philppe d'Alençon, a powerful French cardinal of the schismatic Pope Boniface IX.
+He is believed to have worked as a clericus capelle, an important job usually held by younger musicians.
+His whereabouts between the early 1390s and 1401 are generally undocumented, however, due to his service to Cardinal d’Alençon, he may have been in Rome.
+From 1401 until his death in 1412, he was chaplain at the cathedral of Padua and a benefice at St. Biagio di Roncalea Church.
+From 1401 until his death in 1412, he was connected to the cathedral of Padua in some capacity, likely in the service of archpriest Francesco Zabarella for whom he wrote the motet Doctorum Principum.
 However, it is unclear whether Ciconia arrived in Padua even earlier than 1401.

-His lament Con lagrime bagnadome is described in one source as written for the death of Francesco of Carrara - if this refers to Francesco il Nuovo ("the New"), it would date from after 1406; if, however, it was written for the death of Francesco il Vecchio ("the Old"), as scholars have assumed, this would place him in Padua as early as 1393.
+His lament Con lagrime bagnadome is described in one source as written for the death of Francesco of Carrara – if this refers to Francesco il Nuovo ("the New"), it would date from after 1406; if, however, it was written for the death of Francesco il Vecchio ("the Old"), as scholars have assumed, this would place him in Padua as early as 1393.
 There is also the possibility of an intermediate stay in Pavia (as suggested by the scholars John Nádas and Agostino Ziino), on the grounds that this is where he would have connected with the House of Visconti and acquired knowledge of the ars subtilior style and the compositions of Philippus de Caserta quoted in his Sus un fontayne ("Under a fountain") (see below).
+Ciconia likely lived a very comfortable life with a substantial measure of wealth due to his successes within the church.